 April showers bring May flowers!
 And sure enough this sultry May, Hong Kong’s event calendar is abloom.
-From art exhibitions to the much-missed spectacles of the Tin Hau and Cheung Chau Bun Festival, there’s an abundance of exciting events for all.
+From art exhibitions to the much-missed spectacles of the Dragon Boat Festival and Cheung Chau Bun Festival, there’s an abundance of exciting events for all.
 Artsy Cheapos rejoice: the Affordable Art Fair is back in town, too!

 Sports